Search

 – the requirements for the complaints procedure.

-Start of CSDDD to be postponed by one year
+The start of the CSDDD is expected to be postponed by one year

-The EU Commission wants to give companies more time for implementation.
+Companies should have more time for implementation.
 Instead of July 26, 2027, the first companies should not apply the CSDDD until July 26, 2028.
 To enable companies to plan better, the countries should transpose the directive into national laws more quickly.
 The implementation period should only be twelve months from the entry into force of the proposed amendments.
-In addition, the Commission’s specific guidelines on the fulfillment of due diligence obligations should also be presented six months earlier than previously planned, namely on July 26, 2026.
+In addition, the Commission’s specific guidelines on fulfilling due diligence obligations should also be presented six months earlier than previously planned, namely on July 26, 2026.

-Parliament and Council still have to approve the Omnibus Package
+Parliament and the Council still have to approve the omnibus package

 What the planned changes mean for companies